rickballard/CoCiviumBackUp/insights/truth-metrics.md

 ## Human Divergence and Innovation

 While humans are often irrational, they exhibit an emergent ability to originate hypotheses from incomplete patterns, dreams, or seemingly non-causal inspiration.
-Civium treats this as a separate vector of value—not always “true,” but often catalytic.
+CoCivium treats this as a separate vector of value—not always “true,” but often catalytic.

 > Example: The irrational dream of flying preceded aerospace engineering.

-Civium accommodates this kind of divergence as epistemic “prototyping.”
+CoCivium accommodates this kind of divergence as epistemic “prototyping.”
 Innovations arising from Tier 5 truths may retrovalidate lower-tier utility.

 ---